Drug-treatment-options-COVID-19/SARS-CoV-2-pharmacotherapy/README.md

 \* Risk factors: cardiovascular stress, underlying lung disease, immune suppression, primary or secondary immune deficiency, older age (70+).

 \** Duration of treatment: 5 days chloroquine and 5 days hydroxychloroquine.
 Remdesivir treatment time is 10 days.
 Optimal duration is unknown and can be prolonged based on clinical condition, occurrence of side effects, and / or virus clearance.
 It is currently unclear whether a dose reduction should be performed in severe renal impairment.
 In NL there are now two flows, versus versus halving the dose after charging.
-Hydroxychloroquine may currently be limited in the Netherlands.
+Hydroxychloroquine may currently be limited in supply in the Netherlands.

 \*** Remdesivir is an unregistered medicine, only available through a Gilead compassionate use program.
 The treating physician submits the application via an online portal (https://rdvcu.gilead.com), after which Gilead approves / does not approve the indication.
 Note: The application process and transportation can take 48-72 hours.
 See also the Remdesivir Application Procedure web page for the procedure.